-Your child recently had surgery to help repair his or her cleft lip or cleft palate or both.
+Your child recently had surgery to help repair his or her cleft lip, cleft palate, or both.
 As your child recovers, take these steps to help ensure that he or she heals properly.

-Give your child prescribed pain medication as directed.
-It’s best not to wait until pain gets bad to give the medication.
+Give your child any prescribed pain medicine as directed.
+It’s best not to wait until pain gets bad to give the medicine.
 But you may not know when your child is feeling pain.
 Your child may be in pain if he or she:

 Has a high fever

 Refuses to eat or drink

 Your child’s healthcare provider will tell you when to give your child medicine.
 If the pain medicine doesn’t seem to be working, let the healthcare provider know right away.